Analysis | Can We Cure Dementia Before It Starts? He’s 84 and He’s Trying

 The authors describe what they learned from subjecting 108 volunteers — called the Pioneer 100 — through almost every conceivable kind of test.
 Then, through a company called Arivale, they gathered similar data from 5,000 customers, who received estimates of their biological ages and personalized plans to turn them back compared to their chronological ages.
 On average, they wrote, women gained back 1.5 years and men, 0.8 years.
 The company folded in 2019 for financial reasons, but like a navigation app, each customer added data and predictive power.
 The scientific mission plowed forward.

 The book is where I learned how Hood and his family were affected by the APOE4 gene.
-His wife had the same genetic variant and died from Alzheimer’s.
+His wife has the same genetic variant and suffers from Alzheimer’s.
 By the time she was 67, her symptoms had escalated beyond what might be ascribed to ordinary forgetfulness.

 Genes aren’t destiny.
 Scientists continue to be surprised by people whose genes defy their simplistic understanding.
 Some people whose genes show they should develop a certain illness are fine, and others who should be fine get sick.
 Hood believes that despite the complexity, human health can be much more predictable and controllable than it is now.
 The payoff for an overburdened medical sector could be enormous.